pablo-claus/thesis/README.md

 # Thesis
-This GitHub repository contains the relevant code for the Development of an acoustic echolocation UAV set-up thesis, as references in appendix A.
+This GitHub repository contains the relevant code for the Development of an acoustic echolocation UAV set-up thesis, as referenced in appendix A.